You don't need to be "in a relationship" for love to thrive in your life!

 On the other hand, a relationship filled with love can enable us to see the good, to recognise our qualities, to have stability and to believe in ourselves.

-However, what no one really pays attention to is this:
+However, what few really pay attention to is that:

 LOVE IS NOT ALWAYS FOUND AND EXPERIENCED THROUGH AN ACTIVE, TRADITIONALLY-LOOKING RELATIONSHIP!